-When minimum and maximum speed are set equal, there will be no change at all.
+If minimum and maximum speed are set equal, there will be no change at all.

-5) Correction steps.
+0.5 Correction steps.

-When FY is running to a higher position, it will make this amount of steps further, and after that run the same steps back .
+When FY is running from a higher to a lower er position, it will make this amount of steps further, and after that run the same steps back.
 That option can reduce the influence of any 'slack' in the gear system.
 If you do not need it, just the better, just set it to zero.

-6) Rail power reverse position.
+0.6 Rail power reverse position.

 This only applies to turntables, control type 1..3, where the power of the bridge should be reversed in certain positions, to match the connecting rails.
 The setting you do here is the first position, counting from 1, where power should be reversed.
 This setting is of no influence in control type 4.
 It is also possible to disable this function by setting to zero.

-7) Rail power off at movement.
+0.7 Rail power off at movement.